ondrejhanak/blehr/README.md

 - iOS 15.0+
 - Real iOS device (BLE is not available in the simulator)
-- BLE heart rate monitor supporting BLE (some Garmin models are ANT+ only)
+- BLE heart rate monitor supporting BLE (some Garmin models are ANT+ only) or the [simulator](https://github.com/ondrejhanak/blehr-sim)

 ## Screen Recording